valkyr13/ML-Track/README.md

 # ML-Track
-This repository contains a project and assignments I have been working on for the last 2 months.
+This repository contains a project and assignments I have been working on since June 2017 till Aug 2018.